Skip to main content

 Presenting users with a long list of options

 The autocomplete question type allows you to specify a large range of options for the user to choose from, such as a list of courts or locations.
 It looks like a text field with a black triangle, indicating a dropdown.
-When the user clicks into it the list of options appears.
+When the user selects the answer field, a list of options appears.
 The user can scroll through the list to select their answer or start typing to filter the options.
 The form will only accept answers from the options specified.

 This format is best when there are a lot of options to choose from.
 Smaller numbers of options are better presented using radio buttons.